RMerl/asuswrt-merlin/README-merlin.txt

 Development news will be posted on Twitter.
 You can also keep a closer eye on development as it happens through the Github site.

-For support question, plese use the SmallNetBuilder forums whenever possible, I regularily post there (in the Asus Wireless section).
+For support questions, plese use the SmallNetBuilder forums whenever possible.
+There's a dedicated Asuswrt-Merlin sub-forum there, under the Asus Wireless section.

 Drop me a note if you are using this firmware and are enjoying it.
 If you really like it and want to give more than a simple "Thank you", there is also a Paypal donation button on my website.